 - Power points

-Summary notes are less detailed than revision notes, whereas revision notes are more thorough.
+Summary notes are less detailed than revision notes, while revision notes are more thorough.
 Power points can be found online, but your teacher should have resources which you can rely upon.
 Past papers are accessible online, though you may need to ask your teacher to gain possession of the most recent exams for your subject.

-Revision Notes
+Revision notes

 Uplearn is another fantastic A Level resource, they offer a ‘money back’ scheme for any student who utilises its resources and fails to get either an A or A*.